 Ecosystems and social systems are complex, and always changing.
 We often don’t know how ecosystems and species will respond to human activities.
 As a result, environmental managers commonly face uncertainty about which actions will be most effective in meeting resource management objectives.
 Adaptive Management (AM) can provide a clear path forward.

-Adaptive Management has been the cornerstone of ESSA’s approach since our inception in 1979, and informs the mindset we bring to all of our projects.
+AM has been the cornerstone of ESSA’s approach since our inception in 1979, and informs the mindset we bring to all of our projects.
 We have developed AM plans across a wide range of situations and sectors including endangered species recovery, habitat and ecosystem restoration, fisheries and water management, and management of industrial emissions and mining effluent.
 AM can also be helpful in the following situations:

-- You are having difficulty deciding how best to achieve management or restoration objectives?
-Or deciding among alternative management actions
+When there are difficulties deciding how best to achieve management or restoration objectives or deciding among alternative management actions

-- Stakeholders disagree about which are the most effective management actions for achieving stated objectives
+When stakeholders disagree about which are the most effective management actions for achieving stated objective

-- You are uncertain about the environmental outcomes of some of your management practices, ecological restoration activities, facility operations, or mitigations
+When there are uncertainties about the environmental outcomes of management practices, ecological restoration activities, facility operations, or mitigations

-- You are a regulator faced with making decisions despite uncertainty about the environmental outcomes, and are unsure about what conditions to place on certificates, licenses or permits
+When regulators are faced with making decisions despite uncertainty about the environmental outcomes, and are unsure about what conditions to place on certificates, licenses or permits

 - Expert advice on adaptive management across the AM cycle